marifdemirtas/pfp-ebooks/_sources/plan4.rst

 .. parsonsprob:: plan4_parsons

    Choose the subgoals that get the text from the tag that has the description of the North Quad dining hall, and put them in the right order.
+   You do not need to use all the blocks.

    -----
    # Get first tag of a certain type from the soup
    tag = soup.find('span', style='font-weight: 400;')